mogu-lab/mogu-lab.github.io/_posts/2025-01-02-matching-intent-with-outcome.md

   </tr>
   <tr>
     <td>Thinking "it's not ok to make mistakes."</td>
     <td>It's likely you're not the cause of someone else's mental health challenges, but it's also possible that certain actions, words, or environments you've been a part of have contributed in some way to those challenges.
 This is normal, and it's important you don't blame yourself.
-Instead, consider maintain open communication, soliciting feedback, and helping to mitigate any unintended negative effects of your actions to contribute to a more supportive community.</td>
+Instead, consider maintaining open communication, soliciting feedback, and helping to mitigate any unintended negative effects of your actions to contribute to a more supportive community.</td>
   </tr>
 </tbody></table>